1,166 total views, 2 views today

 Soft serve ice cream cones and the favoured “99” is as popular as ever.

-With a restricted movement summer ahead of us, this high margin product gives us a 6 month window to make the required margin (which is a welcome boost) before the window closes again.
+With a busy summer ahead of us, this high margin product gives us a 6 month window to make the required margin (which is a welcome boost) before the window closes again.

 Although we believe that we are getting the expected margin of between 75%-85% how confident are you that this is being achieved?